AAA Division Rules

 LGCS Girls Fastpitch Softball AAA Division Rules 2023

 All play will be judged per the USA Softball 10U rules with the following exceptions, variations, etc. A situation not specifically covered in these Division rules will be governed by USA Softball rules.

-- The AAA Division games will be played using a regulation 11” ASA approved hardball.
+- The AAA Division games will be played using a regulation 11” USA Softball approved hardball.

 - Base distance is 60 feet.